Ayms/node-gadgets/README.md

 url : the url of the site where you want to extract gadgets from.

-name : the name that will become the name of the global var containing the output in 'gadgets' property (example : test.gadgets).
+name : the name that will become the name of the global var containing the output in its 'gadgets' property (example : test.gadgets).

 fetch : node-dom FetchExternalResources parameter, recommended value : {"img":"", "input":""}